-I recently celebrated three years of sobriety and could not be more grateful.
+I’ll soon be approaching five years of sobriety and could not be more grateful.
 I have a delicious, somewhat boring life, an adorable daughter, a loving husband, and I have never felt so happy or stable.

 But it’s not because I did recovery perfectly.
 In fact, I’ve made a lot of mistakes and unforced errors along the way, some of which I STILL contend with.
 (Eh-hem, sugar!)